Deloitte at the World Humanitarian Summit

 Supporting the global humanitarian agenda

 With humanitarian crises reaching an unprecedented level of scale and complexity, the United Nations is convening the World Humanitarian Summit in Istanbul on 23-24 May.
 Deloitte is committed to supporting this global call to action and engaging leaders across government, civil society, and business to help alleviate suffering around the world.

 - Engaging the business community in crisis response

 Deloitte and the global humanitarian agenda

 Deloitte is committed to strengthening the humanitarian response, and believes that business has an important role to play in this ecosystem.
-Through the Deloitte Humanitarian Innovation Program, Deloitte member firms have collaborated with humanitarian organizations to co-create innovative solutions to the sector’s most pressing challenges.
-Since the program’s inception in 2012, Deloitte professionals have supported over ten pro bono projects around the world.
+Deloitte member firms collaborate with local, national, and international humanitarian organizations to co-create innovative solutions to the sector’s most pressing challenges.

-Learn more about these projects and other work related to humanitarian action by visiting the Deloitte Humanitarian Innovation Program page.
+Learn more about the Deloitte network’s impact related to humanitarian action by visiting this page.